aspose-barcode-cloud/aspose-barcode-cloud-docs/barcode/developer-guide/managing-and-optimizing-barcode-recognition/manage-and-optimize-a-barcode-recognition-without-cloud-storage/_index.md

 ---

 ## **Introduction**
-This API lets you recognize a barcode from file on the server with parameters in the request body.
+Aspose.BarCode for Cloud provided the simplest API which lets you recognize a barcode from file on the server with parameters in the request body.
+This API can be used with any language: .NET, Java, PHP, Ruby, Rails, Python, jQuery and many more.

 ## **API Information**